pageballoon/oc-formstore-plugin/README.md

         }
     });

-Finally, we can adjust the logout function:
+Finally, it is possible to adjust the logout function ...

     /**
      * Log the user out